Join or Start a Student Organization

 Please read below before you start your application on Hopkins Groups.
 Students interested in starting a student organization that is:

-- A Baltimore-based community service focus, the Center for Social Concern is reviewing its new student group policy for 2017-2018 and is not accepting new student group applications at this time.
-If you have questions, learn more on their website and connect with the Center for Social Concern.
+- A Baltimore-based community service – If you have questions, learn more on their website and connect with the Center for Social Concern.

 - A fraternity or sorority must be approved by the Office of Fraternity and Sorority Life before they may become recognized student groups.
-Contact Calvin Smith Jr. to schedule a meeting (email@example.com).
+Contact Nick Wright to schedule a meeting (firstname.lastname@example.org).

-- A graduate student organization should contact the GRO at (firstname.lastname@example.org) as they will review your application.
+- A graduate student organization should contact the GRO at (email@example.com) about starting graduate student organizations as they will review your application.

 - A sports clubs must meet with Gabe Castellano (firstname.lastname@example.org).